bbbscarter/UberAudio/README.md

 ('Goblin' in this case), and tries again, this time finding Footstep.
 Footstep is played, giving you a default sound.

-This system works for any number of specialisations, working from right to left.
-Thus 'Wolf:Gravel:Footstep' might be used if you have different sounds for ground materials.
+This system works for any number of specialisations, working from left to right.
+Thus things 'Wolf:Gravel:Footstep' might be used if you have different sounds for ground materials.

 This is a very handy workflow.
 It means coders can programmatically fire off very specific events to the audio system, and audio designers